What is acupuncture?

 Before and after an acupuncture treatment

 After treatment: stay hydrated, avoid alcoholic drinks, recreational drugs, heavy meals, vigorous exercise, managing heavy machinery.
 Occasionally a small bruise can appear at a needle site.
-Sometimes people can feel dizzy or tired after a treatment but this passes quickly.
+Sometimes people can feel lightheaded or tired after a treatment but this passes quickly.
 You may find that one of the accidental side effects is a good night sleep and feeling relaxed overall.

-Lifestyle advice may be offered in order to make the effects long-lasting.
+Lifestyle advice may be offered in order to make the effects more long-lasting.
 See, most of the time it is about teamwork between the practitioner and the client.

 I hope you found this helpful!